intuit/benten/benten-hackernews-bolt/README.md

 a dump of their in-memory data structures into a firebase firestore database, more info [here](https://github.com/HackerNews/API).

+Hackernews's API is only capable of returning a single item via its `id` or a list of `id`s that you can then use to query for said `id`s content.
+Because of the nature of this API I implemented a multithreaded solution that will parallelize multiple queries to fetch items from the API via their `id`s.
+Ideally this service could be abstrscted and made useful to any and all other bolts in this project.

 ## Contextual Information (Definitions)
 - Collection: A list or array of one of the core types of content that hackernews' api returns.
 I.e a list of `topstories`, `newstories`, `beststories`, `askstories`, `showstories`, `jobstories`.